jaypipes/articles/db/uuid-vs-integer.md

 representation of UUIDs in a MySQL database, and that's what I chose to compare to.

+Since PostgreSQL has a native UUID type, I used that column type and since sysbench doens't currently support native UUID type binding, I used the `CAST(?
+AS UUID)` expression to convert the string UUID to a native PostgreSQL UUID type where necessary.

 ## Schema design strategies

 There are three different strategies for database schema design that we wish to